 Anger is considered a feeling or emotion that ranges from mild irritation to rage.
 When a loved one or we feel threatened, disrespected, or believe another person has violated our personal values, we can become angry.
 We can also feel anger when our needs or desires are not being met.
-A result of anger, we may act out aggressively.
-Anger that is felt too intensely or expressed ineffectively can result in a variety of problems that impacts our relationships, health and mind.
+As a result of anger, we may act out aggressively.
+Anger that is felt too intensely or expressed ineffectively can result in a variety of problems that impacts our relationships, health, and mind.

 - Becoming aware of how anger became a learned response

 - Examining the negative consequences of your behaviors

 - Assessing your anger triggers